feranto/awsDemos/ElasticBeanstalk/README.md

 ## Donwloading and Running the NodeJS API Locally ##

 1. The NodeJS/Express/SwaggerUI api code we will be deploying can be located in this [repo](https://github.com/feranto/NodeJSExpressSwaggerUIBackend).
-(All the details of how to recreate this API and file structure can be located in the repo README)
+(All the details of how to recreate this API and file structure can be located in the repo README).

+[repo]: imagenes/1.PNG  "Repo"
 2. We clone the repo locally ``` git clone https://github.com/feranto/NodeJSExpressSwaggerUIBackend.git ```
 3. We access the repo folder ``` cd NodeJSExpressSwaggerUIBackend```
 3. We run ``` npm install ``` to download the node modules